A referrer has an agreement with a marketplace seller or a remote seller to:

 - Does not involve the collection of a receipt from the purchaser for the sale.

 Individuals or business entities that print or publish newspapers are not referrers.
-Furthermore, a referrer does not include individuals or businesses that provides internet advertising services unless the individual or business provides information about the seller’s shipping terms and tax collection.
+Furthermore, a referrer does not include individuals or businesses that provides internet advertising services unless the individual or business provides information about the seller’s shipping terms or tax collection.

 A referrer that refers taxable sales of $10,000 or more to Pennsylvania customers in the previous calendar year must elect one of two options by March 1, 2018: